RayPlante/lpslab/src/app/nerdm/README.md

        component layout).
 The application runs completely in the browser (i.e. without the benefit of server-side rending).
-Data is retrieved directly by the browser-side app via a configured (RMM) service such as the production one running at data.nist.gov (see [../config](../config) for a description of different configuration scenarios).
-The application is started typically by executing `npm run start`.
-The `RemoteWebMetadataService` provides this ability, and it is usually wrapped in a `CachingMetadataService` to cache the retrieved metadata in memory.
+Data is retrieved directly by the browser-side app via a configured (RMM) service such as the production one running at data.nist.gov (see
+       <a href="../config">../config</a> for a description of different
+       configuration scenarios).
+The application is started typically by executing <code>npm run start</code>.
+The
+       <code>RemoteWebMetadataService</code> provides this ability, and it is
+       usually wrapped in a <code>CachingMetadataService</code> to cache the retrieved metadata in memory.
        </dd>

   <dt> Server-side rendering for development </dt>
   <dd> This mode is used with the developer wants to ensure that server-side
        rending is working properly.
-The application runs both on the server and (then) in the browser and is initiated via the command, `npm run serve:ssr`.
-In this setup, the server retrieves the metadata and transmits it to the browser by embedding it in the delivered HTML page using a `MetadataTransfer` instance (see next section).
+The application runs both on the server and (then) in the browser and is initiated via the command,
+       <code>npm run serve:ssr</code>.
+In this setup, the server retrieves the
+       metadata and transmits it to the browser by embedding it in the delivered HTML page using a `MetadataTransfer` instance (see next section).
        <p>
-       The browser-side extracts the metadata via the `TransferMetadataService`.
+       The browser-side extracts the metadata via the <code>TransferMetadataService</code>.
-       The server-side can retrieve the data from a running web service (like the browser did in the previous scenario above) or by reading record files from a directory on disk (via the `ServerDiskCacheMetadataService`).
+       The server-side can retrieve the data from a running web service (like the browser did in the previous scenario above) or by reading record files from a directory on disk (via the <code>ServerDiskCacheMetadataService</code>).
-       The latter is triggered setting an environment variable, `PDR_METADATA_DIR`, to the directory containing record files.  </dd>
+       The latter is triggered setting an environment variable,
+       <code>PDR_METADATA_DIR</code>, to the directory containing record files.  </dd>

   <dt> Production operation (under oar-docker) </dt>
   <dd> This mode runs just like the previous mode where the server is